andrewhouser/day-trader/README.md

 - Volatile instruments automatically get smaller positions, stable instruments get larger ones
 - A regime multiplier scales the risk budget (1.0× in uptrends, 0.5× in downtrends)
 - Capped at the regime-adjusted max position percentage
-- Recommended sizes are included in the LLM prompt; the LLM can adjust within bounds but must justify deviations

 ### Structured Scoring Framework
-Before any trade, the LLM must score each instrument on five dimensions (-2 to +2 each):
+Before any trade, the LLM must score each instrument on six dimensions (-2 to +2 each):

 | Dimension | Signal Sources |
 |-----------|---------------|